iAM-Linus/event-bus-plugin/README.md

 - **Event Subscription**: Nodes can subscribe to events of interest.
 - **In-Game Event Overview**: A toggleable UI to monitor events and listeners in real-time during gameplay.
 - **Event Data Persistence**: Event and listener data are saved and can be reviewed after gameplay.
-- **Editor Integration**: An Event Bus Overview panel in the editor to review event data.

 ## Installation